luyiwangtw/LongWavelengthSensitivity/README.md

 # LongWavelengthSensitivity
- Supplementary materials of the visual modeling on far-red sensitivity
+ Supplementary materials of the visual modeling on long wavelength sensitivity